Super Smash Bros. Melee

 Crashes the game.
 The name suggests it was Fire Emblem-themed, as Akaneia is the name of a country in the series, and the internal name for the Fire Emblem song in Temple is also AKANEIA.
 Sakurai confirmed on the Melee website that Akaneia was a cut stage.
 Catapults would launch stones at the castle, and a dragon and a summoner would appear.

-Crashes the game, though there are codes that can force it to load.
-The entire stage is pitch black, with a single invisible platform at the center of the stage.
-While there are blast lines, they are located extremely far, thus it's impossible to get KO'd here, since the game will crash due to players being too far away.
+There is no actual stage known as "Dummy" in the game's data, so trying to load this stage (usually done via the debug menu) crashes the game, though there are codes that can force a match to start when this stage is selected.
+The game will check during stage initialization to see if the file string pointer is null, and if it is, the game will initialize these values, creating what is often referred to as the Dummy stage.
+If this stage is forced to load, the entire stage is pitch black, with a single invisible platform at the center of the stage.
+While there are blast lines, they are located extremely far, thus it's impossible to get KO'd here since the game will crash due to players being too far away.
 The code for v1.2: Y07T-75KH-UX3X4 FKNZ-39HF-7XCTP

 A large stage with untextured platforms, a few pits and floating platforms (some move vertically, some horizontally).
 The music that plays on this stage is borrowed from the Corneria stage.
-It also features a backdrop of a now-closed coffee shop in Paul Alto, California named Caffe Verona, now replaced with a Mexican restaurant named Reposada.
+The backdrop is of a now-closed coffee shop in Palo Alto, California named Caffe Verona, now replaced with a Mexican restaurant named Reposada.
 Said backdrop is commonly used in 3D graphics, such as early editions of the OpenGL Programming Guide.

 An untextured test stage for "Break the Targets".
 It was reserved for Sheik, who ended up sharing the level (and character) with Zelda.
 It's also possible that rather than a test stage, this was a template that served as a starting point for every Target Test stage.